GNOME/libadwaita/doc/adaptive-layouts.md

 buttons.

-The application needs to provide a back button and to switch leaflet's visible child to content appropriate (for example, show content after a sidebar row has been clicked, show sidebar after the back button has been clicked).
+The application needs to provide a back button and to switch leaflet's visible child to content as appropriate (for example, show content after a sidebar row has been clicked, show sidebar after the back button has been clicked).
 The [method@Leaflet.navigate] method is convenient for this.

 Split header bars are typically used with [class@Window] or